littleosbook/aenix/doc/book/user_mode.md

     cs = 0x18 | 0x3
     ss = 0x20 | 0x3

-`ds` - and the other segment register - should be set to the same segment selector as `ss`.
-They can be set in the regular way with `mov`.
+`ds` - and the other data segment registers - should be set to the same segment selector as `ss`.
+They can be set the ordinary way, with `mov`.

 Now we are ready to execute `iret`.
 If everything has been set up right, we now have a kernel that can enter user mode.
 Yay!